 For Academic Credit: Students who have registered to receive academic credit must contact the Office of the Registrar for information about withdrawal forms and deadlines.

-For Certificate of Attendance: A refund is only available if notice of withdrawal is given three business days before the start of the course.
+For Certificate of Attendance: A refund is provided if notice of withdrawal is given five business days before the start of the course.
 Course withdrawal after that time will not be refunded, however, course materials will be provided electronically.
-Notice of course withdrawal and requests for refunds should be directed to Professor Asha Scielzo via email at: firstname.lastname@example.org.
+Notice of course withdrawal and requests for refunds should be directed to Professor Asha Scielzo via email at: email@example.com.

-For Continuing Legal Education Credit: A refund is only available if notice of withdrawal is given before May 15, 2019.
+For Continuing Legal Education Credit: A refund is available if notice of withdrawal is given before Wednesday, May 26, 2021.
 Course withdrawal after that time will not be refunded, however, course materials will be provided electronically.
-Notice of course withdrawal and requests for refunds should be directed to Professor Asha Scielzo via email at: email@example.com.
+Notice of course withdrawal and requests for refunds should be directed to Professor Asha Scielzo via email at: firstname.lastname@example.org.